Friend Functions in C++ Explained — Access, Use Cases and Pitfalls

 Interview Questions on This Topic

-- QCan a friend function be declared as private inside a class?
-What does that actually mean, and does the access specifier affect the friend's ability to access private members?
+- QCan a friend function be declared in the private section of a class?
+Does the access specifier (public/private/protected) change the friend's behavior?

 Frequently Asked Questions